heizerbalazs/flowstability/README.md

 # Flowstability

 Flowstability is a branch of fluid dynamics developed to study how laminar-turbulent transition happens.
-In this repo I present some computation methods used in stability analysis.
+In this repo I present some computational methods used in stability analysis.

 ### Topics